 The team is meant to optimise flexibility, creativity and productivity.

 Scrum Teams deliver products iteratively and Incrementally, making the most of the opportunities for feedback.
 Incremental deliveries of “Done” product ensure a possibly useful version of the working product is always available.

 The Product Owner

 When it comes to maximising the value of the product and the work of the Development Team, it is the Product Owner that is responsible.
 This varies based on the Scrum Teams and the individuals within the team.

 - Clearly expressing Product Backlog items

 - Ordering items in the Product Backlog to achieve the missions and goals

 - Optimise the value of the work the Development Team perform

 - Ensure that the Product Backlog is visible, transparent, and clear to all.

-This reveals what the Scrum Team shall be working on next and will ensure that the Development Team fully understand the items in the Product Backlog to the required level.
+This reveals what the Scrum Team shall be working on next and will ensure that the Development Team fully understands the items in the Product Backlog to the required level.
 Even though the Product Owner may delegate this work to their Development Team, they are accountable for the results.

 The Product Owner is an individual and not a committee.
 If there is a committee in place, they may represent their desires in the Product Backlog.
 Those who want to make any adjustments to it need to address the Product Owner.